 Billing and coding for Obstetrics/Gynecology is a complex task and coding missteps can be costly.
-Picking the right diagnostic code for claiming from insurance payers can go a long way in increasing your reimbursements.
-Hence, Ob/Gyn billing and coding must be done by experts who are aware of components comprised in the global surgical package (as per CPT and Medicare), are capable of affixing the appropriate CPT modifiers, and are skilled at detailing of repeat PAP smear payments, etc.
+Picking the right diagnostic code for claims from insurance payers can go a long way in increasing your reimbursements.
+Hence, Ob/Gyn coding must be done by experts who are aware of components comprised in the global surgical package (as per CPT and Medicare), are capable of affixing the appropriate CPT modifiers, and are skilled at detailing of repeat PAP smear payments, etc.

 As per guidelines, a description of procedures and why they were performed coupled with appropriate coding is imperative; and these must be supported by apt documentation for preoperative and postoperative care.